by Susan Flantzer © Unofficial Royalty 2015

 The Portuguese royal family returned to Portugal in 1821 from their exile in Brazil.
 Miguel’s father King João VI, who had become King of Portugal in 1816 upon the death of his mother Queen Maria I, continued to reign until he died in 1826.
 At that time, Miguel’s elder brother Pedro became King of Portugal.
 Pedro was king for only two months, abdicating in favor of his daughter Maria II.
 Miguel served as regent for his niece Maria.

 As regent, Miguel claimed the Portuguese throne in his own right.
 This led to a difficult political situation, during which many people were killed, imprisoned, persecuted, or sent into exile, finally culminating in the Portuguese Liberal Wars.
-Ultimately, Miguel was deposed in 1834 and lived the last 32 years of his life in exile.
+Ultimately, Miguel was deposed in 1834 and lived his last 32 years in exile.

 During his exile in Baden, Miguel met Adelaide of Löwenstein-Wertheim-Rosenberg, a daughter of Constantine, Hereditary Prince of Löwenstein-Wertheim-Rosenberg and Princess Agnes of Hohenlohe-Langenburg.
 Adelaide was brought up by her paternal grandparents after the early death of her father.
 On September 24, 1851, at the age of 20, Adelaide married Miguel, who was 29 years her senior.
 The couple made their home in Schloss Bronnbach in Bronnbach, in the Grand Duchy of Baden, now in the German state of Baden-Württemberg.